tirimia/tirimia.github.io/src/content/notes/chmod.md

 ---
-title: Chmod
+title: chmod
 ---

-Chmod is a command line tool that allows you to change the [permissions](./file_permissions.md) of a file or directory.
+`chmod` is a command line tool that allows you to change the [permissions](./file_permissions.md) of a file or directory.

 ### Examples
 ```bash